 How SCA impacts Billing

-SCA impacts card charges between EEA businesses and EEA customers, increasing the burden for recurring billing for two types of payments — on-session and off-session:
+SCA impacts card charges between EEA businesses and EEA customers.
+This changes how on-session and off-session payments are made.

 Updating your Billing integration to support SCA

 The updates you need to make to your integration depend on how you use Stripe Billing.
 There are four possible scenarios you need to manage to support SCA.
 You need to evaluate your integration against these scenarios to find out which ones apply to you.